-More than a decade ago, God used a spot on the local news to lay the idea on my heart about adopting, but for years I forgot about it.
-Eventually, He brought the idea back to me and I considered it for quite a while before introducing the idea to Ken, expecting him to pronounce me crazy — but he didn’t.
-We prayed about it, and both felt the Lord leading us to pursue adoption through the foster care system.
-We agreed that if either of us got “freaked out” during the process, we could stop.
+More than a decade before we met Lindsey, a spot on the local news touched my heart and planted a seed of an idea about adopting a teen.
+Life went on and I forgot about it.
+Several years after marrying Ken and blending our families, the idea of adoption resurfaced.
+Ken and I talked and prayed about it, and both felt led to pursue adoption through the foster care system, but we were not considering adopting a teen.
+We agreed that if either of us got “freaked out” during the process, we’d stop.
 Through all the classes and paperwork, that never happened.
 Finally, everything was submitted, and we waited.

 In May 2009 our caseworker sent us info about a 14-year-old girl named Lindsey.
-Despite that fact that she was older than our file said we intended to adopt, her caseworker felt that we’d be a good match because Lindsey wanted a Christian family involved in their church, she loved kids, and was interested in photography.
-Again, trusting that God would show us if this was not His will, we proceeded to the next step.
+Despite that fact that she was older than our file said we intended to adopt, her caseworker felt we’d be a good match.
+We proceeded to the next step.

-Shortly after that email, we had a whirlwind of reviewing Lindsey’s file and teleconferencing with her caseworker, then meeting Lindsey just two days after that!
-We never imagined a meeting like that could be anything but awkward, but both caseworkers said it was the best, most comfortable first meeting they had ever seen.
-Kathryn and Lindsey hit it off right away, sharing a chair and whispering like they were already sisters.
+Shortly after that email, we had a whirlwind of reviewing Lindsey’s file, teleconferencing with her caseworker, then meeting Lindsey just two days later.
+We never imagined a meeting like that could be anything but awkward, but both caseworkers said it was the most comfortable first meeting they had ever seen.

 Just a few weeks later, we signed the necessary papers and moved Lindsey into our home.
-This was not the “usual” time-frame.
-God had clearly answered our prayers to speed through the process of adoption.
+Several months after that, she legally became our daughter.

-People have asked why we would want to take on someone else’s problem.(Yes, we’ve actually been asked that exact question!)
-The answer: because of God’s command in James 1:27.
 Adoption is a picture of what God did for us in adopting us as sons and daughters, making us co-heirs with Christ.
-He has worked out so many details in our story, and has shown He cares about the big things and the little things!
-Do we have difficult days?
-You betcha!
-Parenting isn’t easy — but we know that God is in this with us, and that gives us great peace.
+By working out so many details in our story, He has shown He cares not only about the big things, but the small things, too.
+Have we had difficult days?
+Goodness, yes!
+Parenting is never easy — but hard doesn’t negate good.

 Our adoption timeline: